A Statement on AI Use at Digital Heritage Consulting

 The American Folklore Society Position on Ethics defines communities to which a folklorist is ethically responsible: research informants, the public, the discipline, students, and sponsors.
 The National Association of Interpreters (NAI) Code of Ethics specifically adds an ethical responsibility to the resources under our care.
 The Data Management Association International (DAMA-I) Code of Ethics define principles of integrity and responsibility, data stewardship, transparency, and compliance.

-As a member of and a working practitioner in all three organizations, I am bound by these codes of ethics and actively working to apply them to my use of AI.
-My primary principles for AI use are thus grounded in:
+As a member of and a working practitioner in all three organizations, I am bound by these codes of ethics.
+While these frameworks substantially predate AI, I am actively working to apply them to my use of AI.
+I hold two sets of ethics concurrently: the folklorist’s ethic of attribution, transmission, and community reciprocity, and the data governance professional’s ethic of consent, stewardship, and accountability.
+They align better than you might think.

-• Responsibility to the communities in which I work and the resources under my care
+- Responsibility to the communities in which I work and the resources under my care

-• Stewardship of the data I work with and ethical use of data wherever I use it (not just in AI tools)
+- Stewardship of the data I work with and ethical use of data wherever I use it (not just in AI tools)

-• Transparency about my AI work and ethical compliance beyond regulatory frameworks
+- Transparency about my AI work and ethical compliance beyond regulatory frameworks

 What I Won’t Do with AI

-• I won’t use AI for first drafts before finding my own voice.
+- I won’t use AI for first drafts before finding my own voice.
 No AI slop here.

-• When I want an AI tool to “speak in its own voice,” I will disclose that fully and transparently in context (examples below).
+- When I want an AI tool to “speak in its own voice,” I will disclose that fully and transparently in context (examples below).

-• I won’t share or upload personally identifiable information (PII) to an AI tool.
+- I won’t share or upload personally identifiable information (PII) to an AI tool.

-• I won’t use AI to represent or interpret traditional material without human oversight and source attribution.
+- I won’t use AI to represent or interpret traditional material without human oversight and source attribution.

 Why Claude